Alexwcjung/2026-highschool/lessonplan.md

 **Integrated English Learning through Familiar Pop Songs, Short Reading, Vocabulary Cards, and Speaking Practice**

 Students begin with a simple world map quiz as a warm-up.
-Then, they learn English through familiar pop songs that can lower their anxiety and increase interest.
-After that, they read a short and familiar passage, such as a story about Ronaldo, Son Heung-min, Jordan, or school life.
-Finally, they learn and practice school-life vocabulary through word cards, repeated listening, and speaking-based vocabulary practice.
+Then, they learn English through familiar pop songs that can reduce anxiety and increase interest.
+After that, they read a short, accessible passage, such as a story about Ronaldo, Son Heung-min, or Jordan.
+Finally, they learn and practice daily vocabulary through word cards, repeated listening, and speaking-based activities.

 ---